Alan Knight (footballer, born 1961)

-Alan Edward Knight MBE (born 3 July 1961) is an English former footballer turned manager.
-He holds the record for the most appearances for a single club by a goalkeeper, having played 683 league games (and 801 games overall) for Portsmouth between 1978 and 2000; this superseded Peter Bonetti's record of exactly 600 goalkeeping appearances for Chelsea.
-He helped Portsmouth to the 1992 FA Cup semi final which they lost on a penalty shootout to Liverpool.
+Alan Edward Knight MBE (3 July 1961 – 1 September 2026) was an English professional football player and manager.
+He held the record for the most appearances for a single club by a goalkeeper, having played 683 league games (and 801 games overall) for Portsmouth between 1978 and 2000; this superseded Peter Bonetti's record of exactly 600 goalkeeping appearances for Chelsea.
+He helped Portsmouth reach the 1992 FA Cup semi-final, which they lost on a penalty shootout to Liverpool.

-In addition to his goalkeeping record, he is the second-longest serving Portsmouth player of all time behind Jimmy Dickinson.
+In addition to his goalkeeping record, he was the second-longest serving Portsmouth player of all time behind Jimmy Dickinson.
 He was capped at under-21 international level, but was never selected for the full England squad.

-Early life
+Early life and education

-Knight was born in Balham, London.
+Knight was born in Balham, London on 3 July 1961.
 He attended Ernest Bevin School in Tooting.

 Playing career

 Knight joined Portsmouth as an apprentice at the age of 14 and signed a professional contract with the club in 1977.
 He went on to make his debut for the club a year later, keeping a clean sheet in a 2–0 Football League Third Division win against Rotherham United with Portsmouth's relegation to the fourth tier of English football already confirmed.
 Knight served as reserve goalkeeper to Peter Mellor for the next three seasons, making eight appearances during Pompey's 1979–80 promotion season, before establishing himself as the team's first choice goalkeeper during the 1981–82 season where he was named the fans' player of the season for the first time.
 Knight was a member of the team that won the Third Division championship in 1982–83 and was given a debut for the England U21 team in a 1984 UEFA European Under-21 Championship qualifier against Greece at Portsmouth's ground Fratton Park.
 He made one further appearance for the England U21s against Hungary, before first choice goalkeeper Gary Bailey returned from injury.
 England went on to win the final tournament.

 Following two near misses, Portsmouth achieved promotion to the First Division in 1986–87, meaning Knight would represent the club in all four divisions of The Football League.
 Portsmouth were relegated from the top flight after only one season, with Knight keeping a clean sheet in a 2–0 win over south coast rivals Southampton at The Dell one of the few highlights.

 During the 1991–92 season, Knight was a part of the Portsmouth team that reached the FA Cup semi–final, losing to eventual winners Liverpool in a penalty shootout, with both teams unable to be separated after 240 minutes of football.
 The next year, Portsmouth missed out on promotion to the Premier League on goals scored (80 goals to West Ham United's 81).